opensauceryafrica/bifrost/readme.md

 ```

 ## Pinata Cloud using Pinata API
-If you don't use Bifrost, the usual way of uploading a file to Pinata involves going through the following steps:
+...and for Pinata Cloud, the usual way of uploading a file in Go would be something along the following steps:

 ``` go
 package main